1. Executive Summary

 4.2 Goals and Objectives

-This section lists the business goals and objectives which are supported by the project and how the project will address them.
+This part of the template lists the business goals and objectives which are supported by the project and how the project will address them.

 The WP Project directly supports several of the corporate goals and objectives established by Smith Consulting.
 The following table lists the business goals and objectives that the WP Project supports and how it supports them: